 Each of ARGA, CMIA, Sands Capital, Vontobel, WCM and William Blair (each a "sub-advisor") may direct brokerage transactions involving client brokerage commissions of the applicable Portfolio to broker-dealers and other financial intermediaries in exchange for eligible brokerage and research goods and services and/or order execution goods and services in accordance with Section 28(e) under the Securities and Exchange Act of 1934 and regulatory releases and interpretative guidance issued by the United States Securities and Exchange Commission (SEC) (referred to in this section only as "Soft Dollars"), and in the case of ARGA, also in accordance with NI 23-102 (referred to in this section as "Soft Dollar Regulatory Requirements").
 The manager has been advised that each sub-advisor has adopted Soft Dollar policies and procedures with respect to directing brokerage commissions in exchange for eligible research goods and services and order execution goods and services that are consistent with applicable Soft Dollar Regulatory Requirements.
-Pursuant to the Soft Dollar Regulatory Requirements applicable to U.S. registered sub-advisors, a sub-advisor is permitted to pay a higher commission to a broker or dealer that provides research goods and services and/or order execution goods and services (relative to the commission paid to another broker or dealer for executing a transaction), provided that such sub-advisor makes a good faith determination that the commission is reasonable in relation to the value of the allowable goods and services in terms of the particular transaction or the sub-advisor's overall responsibility with respect to its clients over whom it exercises investment discretion.
+Pursuant to the Soft Dollar Regulatory Requirements applicable to U.S. registered sub-advisors, a sub-advisor is permitted to pay a higher commission to a broker or dealer that provides research goods and services and/or order execution goods and services (relative to the commission paid to another broker or dealer for executing a transaction), provided that such sub-advisor makes a good faith determination that the commission is reasonable in relation to the value of the allowable goods and services in relation to the value of the brokerage and research services received.
 The sub-advisor periodically assesses the reasonableness of brokerage commissions directed to brokers or dealers, taking into account the total amount of research goods and services and/or order execution goods and services provided by each broker or dealer from whom it receives such services.
 The research goods and services and order execution goods and services received by the sub-advisor in exchange for brokerage commissions may be provided by the executing dealer directly or by a party other than the executing dealer.
 Generally, a sub-advisor may allocate brokerage transactions to a dealer based on a number of factors, including quality of service, price, volume, speed and certainty of execution, competitiveness of commission terms and price, range of services, quality of research provided and total transaction costs.
-The process for allocating brokerage transactions does not differ for a dealer that may be affiliated with the subadvisor or the manager.
+The process for allocating brokerage transactions does not differ for a dealer that may be affiliated with the sub-advisor or the manager.

-Since May 18, 2023, the date of the last simplified prospectus of the Portfolios, the following goods and services, other than order execution, have been provided to each sub-advisor in respect of the applicable Portfolio: general and specialized industry research, specialized market research, analytic tools, corporate governance, and other eligible research and execution services.
+Since May 17, 2024, the date of the last simplified prospectus of the Portfolios, the following goods and services, other than order execution, have been provided to each sub-advisor in respect of the applicable Portfolio: general and specialized industry research, specialized market research, analytic tools, corporate governance, and other eligible research and execution services.

-Since May 18, 2023, the date of the last simplified prospectus of the Portfolios, each sub-advisor has not received any goods or services from an affiliate of the sub-advisor or the manager of the applicable Portfolio.
+Since May 17, 2024, the date of the last simplified prospectus of the Portfolios, each sub-advisor has not received any goods or services from an affiliate of the sub-advisor or the manager of the applicable Portfolio.